VidBee vs. Stacher

 Why does Stacher say 'requested format is not available'?

 The 'requested format is not available' error happens when a yt-dlp format preset does not match any stream the source actually offers — for example if a YouTube video lacks a specific height or codec.
-Stacher surfaces the error directly.
-VidBee falls back through compatible formats automatically, so the same URL typically completes on the next-best available resolution without manual tweaking.
+In both apps, the fix is to test an available format.
+VidBee makes that fallback work visible inside the queue and format controls.

 Does Stacher work with FFmpeg?